SFranzi/CatalogApp/README.md

 To see if Flask is installed either run the command `pip list` to see which packages have been installed or start the Python interpreter with `python` and importing flask by running `import flask`.
 If this does not provide you with an error, your flask installation was successful.

 #### Installed packages (requirements.txt)

-To install all required packages run `pip install requirements.txt`.
-To install a package individually run `pip install <package>`
 The following packages should be installed in your virtual environment.
-Dependencies are installed automatically.
+Listed dependencies are installed automatically.

 | Package              | Version | Description| Dependencies|
 |----------------------|---------|-----------|--------------|